 - Communication of Best Practices

-At this moment all 180 member tour operators have appointed a sustainable tourism coordinator who has successfully concluded the online Travelife management training.
-All tour operators have now met the minimum requirements that have been set: to make an action plan and report on this to the DTO foundation, an independent foundation working on Sustainable Tourism Entrepreneurship.”
+At this moment the approx. 230 member tour operators have appointed a sustainable tourism coordinator who has successfully concluded the online Travelife management training.
+All tour operators have now met the minimum requirements that have been set: to make an action plan and report on this to the DTO foundation, an independent foundation working on Sustainable Tourism Entrepreneurship."

 History and background on sustainable tourism

 The ANVR was the first association in Europe to decide in 2003 to commit all its members to implement a basic environmental management system (called PMZ).
 The system gained interest from the British Federation of Tour Operators (nowadays part of ABTA).
-In 2004 they collectively started, with the support of the EU LIFE programme, to work on a common European system using all existing experiences, and this resulted in the “Travelife” approach.
-In June 2008, the ANVR board and members decided to go one step further and to make the implementation of a fully equipped management system for all members compulsory from 2010/11 onwards.
-All tour operators members had to report annually on their sustainability efforts based on pre-defined questions, in order to be able to benchmark members and measure progress.
-Minimum conditions, which will get stronger in time, will also be reset in 2013.
-In addition to the minimum requirements of tour operators an online sustainability training for approx. 300 head-offices of the retail agencies is now under development.
-It is planned to start the training in the last part of 2012.
+In 2004 they collectively started, with the support of the EU LIFE programme, to work on a common European system using all existing experiences, and this resulted in the "Travelife" approach.
+In June 2008, the ANVR board and members decided to go one step further and to make the implementation of a fully equipped management system for all members compulsory from 2011 onwards.
+All tour operators members had to report every two years on their sustainability efforts based on pre-defined questions, in order to be able to measure progress.
+Minimum conditions, which will get stronger in time, will also be reset in 2016.
+In addition to the minimum requirements of tour operators an online sustainability training for approx. 200 head-offices of the retail agencies has also been developed.

-ABTA and ANVR are working together within various international sustainability initiatives such as INTOUR and IDH.
+ABTA and ANVR are working together within various international sustainability initiatives such as Travelife, animal welfare etc..

 ABTA is the largest tourism related trade association in the UK, representing nearly 750 tour operators and over 4000 travel agency businesses.
 ABTA's vision is to achieve confidence at the heart of travel; confidence for companies to trade and invest, confidence for customers to book and confidence that the industry is building a sustainable future. www.abta.com